ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 ## Function selection
 Run `Toolbox.py` to launch main window of AH-CoLT.
 The first step is to choose the subject of annotation.
 AH-CoLT provides both facial landmarks annotation and body keypoints annotation function.
 The three stages annotation process,which includes: AI Labeler, Human Reviewer, and Human Reviser, will follow once clicking either function button.
 For user convenience, each stage can be employed independently.
-The first window is shown below:
+The task selection window

 ![FuncSelection](doc/FuncSelection.png)

-## Body Keypoints Estimation
+## Body Keypoints Annotation
-The Body Keypoints Estimation is mainly used to annotate the human body area for pose estimation.
+The Body Keypoints Annotation is mainly used to annotate the human body area for pose estimation.

 ![MainMenu](doc/MainMenu.png)